Working with people with a trauma history: how understanding neuro-plasticity can help

 How do I enrol in this workshop?

-Currently, the CPN can only accept enrolments from Nurse Education teams within Victorian area mental health services.
+Currently, the Centre MHN can only accept enrolments from Nurse Education teams within Victorian area mental health services.
 If you are an individual or a group of practitioners, contact your Education team to express your interest.
-Services are entitled to a minimum of two CPN workshops per year at no cost, with a minimum of 15 participants each.
+Services are entitled to a minimum of two Centre MHN workshops per year at no cost, with a minimum of 15 participants each.